Sybit-Education/Diveni/docs/guide/install.md

 #Used for correct sortation of the issues.
 Depends on the Jira language e.g. RANK or RANG
 JIRA_SERVER_RANKNAME=RANG

+#The name of the organization in Azure
+AZURE_ORGANIZATION=organization

+#Azure Personal Access Token
+AZURE_CLIENTPAT=xxx
 ```
 Copy the configured file to `/backend/.env`